hashicorp/terraform-aws-terraform-enterprise/README.md

 ## How to Use This Module

 - Ensure account meets module pre-requisites from above.
+- You may also choose to use this module with a custom AMI image as shown in the [`existing-image`](./examples/existing-image) example.
+- Please note that while some resources are individually and uniquely tagged, all common tags are expected to be configured within the AWS provider as shown in the example code snippet below.

 - Create a Terraform configuration that pulls in this module and specifies values of the required variables: